Did you Know?

 To qualify for the issuance of plates as Non-Resident Military Personnel, the applicant must be able to furnish to the designated County Official of the county in Nebraska where they are residing the following:

 Upon receipt of satisfactory proof, military personnel are exempt from payment of motor vehicle tax.
-All privileges applicable to military personnel also apply to the spouse of military personnel.

 Military personnel are not eligible for a refund of license fees unless the vehicle is sold and the plates and registration are surrendered.